The version should get a status archived like projects

 A closed version can be considered as a closed project, so no new issues can be reported for a closed version (custom field "Affected Version" must be configured by administrator to exclude closed versions)

-#16 Updated by Pavel Kveton 9 months ago
+#16 Updated by Pavel Kveton about 6 years ago

 thinking about it, we probably don't really need the "New" version type - I use special version name in Open state instead and it is sufficient.